-The piercing line is a two candle chart pattern that appears at the bottom of a downtrend and indicates that the existing trend might change direction.
+The piercing line is a two-candle chart pattern that appears at the bottom of a downtrend and indicates that the existing trend might change direction.
 Much like many other trend reversal patterns, technical traders use the piercing pattern to spot new price trends and find buying opportunities.

-In this article, we’ll show you how the piercing line pattern is formed on candlestick charts, what tools and trading strategies you need to use when identifying the pattern, pros and cons, and more.
+In this article, we’ll show you how the piercing line pattern is formed on candlestick charts, what tools and trading strategies you need to use when identifying the pattern, the pros and cons, and more.

 What is the Piercing Line Candlestick Pattern?